sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_9_embedding_into_streamlit/embedding_9_embedding_into_streamlit.md

 <img src="assets/sl16.png" width="800"/>

-Once we selected to embed the Dashboard, we are presented with both a Public Link to the content as well as the Embed Code.
+Once we selected to embed the Profit Planning Tool, we are presented with both a Public Link to the content as well as the Embed Code.

 Click `Copy` to select the `Public Link` and paste it into a text file; we will use it in the next step: